The Bash Shell

 - Incorrect, since it will find lines that contain

-including those that are not a complete word, including “Software is like that.” - Incorrect,
+ofincluding those that are not a complete word, including “Software is like that.” - Incorrect,

-), won’t change the behaviour since the given pattern is not a regular expression.
+-E(which enables extended regular expressions ingrep), won’t change the behaviour since the given pattern is not a regular expression.
 So the results will be the same as 1. - Correct, since we have supplied

-to indicate that we are looking for a complete word, hence only “and the presence of absence:” is found. - Incorrect.
+-wto indicate that we are looking for a complete word, hence only “and the presence of absence:” is found. - Incorrect.

-indicates we wish to do a case insensitive search which isn’t required.
+-iindicates we wish to do a case insensitive search which isn’t required.
 The results are the same as 1.

 find pipeline reading comprehension